 - Give jury instructions if needed

 Your jury status date will be followed quickly by your jury trial date.
 Depending on the court’s schedule, it is possible your case will not take place on that date.
 Typically this is because other trials are set for the same day and time, and for a number of reasons another case may take precedence over yours.
 Your attorney will advise you regarding your decision to go to trial, but ultimately it is up to you.

 2. Settle with a Plea Agreement

 If you choose not to take your case to trial you will likely proceed by accepting an offer made by the district attorney.
 In a case involving misdemeanor theft, restitution is likely going to play some sort of role in the offer.

 Once you enter a plea your case will proceed to the sentencing stage of the case.
 During sentencing the district attorney and your attorney will present arguments to the Judge in regards to how you should be sentenced following a conviction.

 It is your attorney’s job to balance all of these factors in order to secure the best possible outcome.

-If you have been charged with Misdemeanor Theft, it is important to hire an experienced criminal defense attorney with a proven track record of success in handling criminal defense cases.
+If you have been charged with Misdemeanor Theft, it is important to hire an experienced criminal defense attorney with a record of success in handling criminal defense cases.
 There are important nuances in Misdemeanor Theft cases that can make or break your case, and you need a skilled advocate to navigate them properly.
 Schedule a free case assessment with Grieve Law to find out your best option.